jeffcore/ethereum-starter-project/README.md

 # Ethereum Starter Project using Docker Containers

-Using Truffle and Ganache CLI.
+Solidity 0.7.4 using Truffle and Ganache CLI.

 ## How to use